Becoming The Musician That I Am Not Helped Get Me Here

 tour during my junior year in attendance there.

-So you first might imagine how in the world I
+So you first might imagine, as I now do, how I

 I’ve really no idea.
 But what I do know, as I listen